Welcome to our forum. A Message To Our New and Prospective Members . Check out our Forum Rules. Lets keep this forum an enjoyable place to visit.

 P.S.
 History was not, and never will be, my strong suit - I'm STILL seriously inept, when it comes to remembering dates.
 And I even get Slovakia and Slovenia mixed up! (lol)

-On my unguided quest to learn more about traditional fiddle music & music in general, since I've joined this forum - I've started to seek out connections of Cultural & Geographical Regions in Europe.
+On my unguided quest to learn more about traditional music to play on my fiddle, since I've joined this forum - I've started to seek out connections of Cultural & Geographical Regions in Europe.

 A problem I've recently found with this, is 'Linguistic Evolution', besides Cultural Evolution and Geo-political designations of these regions has changed so dramatically throughout history - MUCH more so than I remember from childhood history lessons!